 Basic elements of the illegality of forest products under the Lacey Act include:

 Japan Goho Wood – April 2006:

 How to comply with the current import regulations?

-The GFS Wood Tracking Program & Legal Verification Service are designed to ensure that wood products can be traced to a legal forest or plantation area based on a formal risk assessment and/or field verification of legality of raw material that is not deemed low risk.
-Companies participating in the GFS WTP must have a formal Chain of Custody system to track material from purchasing through production and sale of wood products that meets the GFS standard GFS WTP: (GFS-WI-006-WTP.3 CoC Requirement ).
+The GFS Wood Tracking Program & Legal Verification Service are designed to ensure that wood products can be traced to a legal forest or plantation area based on a formal risk assessment and/or field verification of the legality of raw material that is not deemed low risk.
+Companies participating in the GFS WTP must have a formal Chain of Custody system to track material from purchasing through production and sale of wood products that meet the GFS standard GFS WTP: GFS-WI-006-WTP.3 Requirement CoC.
 All material traded under the GFS WTP must be 100% legal verified through risk assessment and (or) field evaluation of compliance as through the GFS Legal Verification Service.

 GFS issues Assessment Reports and Statements of Compliance for all organizations participating in the GFS Wood Tracking and Legal Verification Systems.
 The GFS website includes a Client Database for both the Wood Tracking Program and Legal Verification Service where key information on all companies participating in the WTP and LVS is posted for transparency of the programs.
 The Client Database includes information on the company, Summary – Assessment Reports and GFS Statements of Compliance.